Integration Overview

 ### No-Code or Low-Code

-If you're integrating using a no-code or low-code platform, take a look at the [no-code-integrations](https://docs.mindee.com/integrations/no-code-integrations "mention") section.
+If you're integrating using a no-code or low-code platform, take a look at the [No-Code Integration](/extraction-models/no-code-integration.md) section.

 ### Manual Integration

-If none of the above options fit your requirements, take a look at the [api-reference](https://docs.mindee.com/integrations/api-reference "mention") section.
+If none of the above options fit your requirements, take a look at the [Manual Integration](/integrations/api-reference.md) section.

 {% hint style="warning" %}

-**We do not recommend manually integrating**, and cannot provide full support in this case.
+**We do not recommend manually integrating**, and cannot guarantee full support.

 {% endhint %}